chinu333/ragpython/README.md

 # Agentic Framework Implementation

-This repository demonstrates the implementation of the Agentic Framework, showcasing twelve distinct agent capabilities.
+This repository demonstrates the implementation of the Agentic Framework, showcasing fourteen distinct agent capabilities.
 The agents included are:

 - **RAG Agent**
 - **SQL Agent**